-To operate the hand water pump manually, simply rock the lever back and forth (or up & down) depending on the model of the hand pump, until water is dispensed from the faucet.
+To operate the hand water pump manually (most models), simply rock the lever back and forth until water is dispensed from the faucet.
 The electric water pump option adds convenience to your camping.
-To use the electric water pump on models that also have the simple "hand pump" as well, first pump the hand water pump lever a few times (until water comes out) and leave the handle forward slightly (on models with the rocker pump) so the valve is open, then turn the electric water pump on with the switch located on the monitor panel on the front of the cabinet.
+To use the electric water pump, first pull the hand pump lever a few times (until water comes out) and leave the handle forward slightly so the valve is open, then turn the pump on with the switch located on the monitor panel on the front of the cabinet.
 It is not suggested to run the water pump dry for any length of time.
 Possible damage could result to the water pump motor.
 When finished, turn the switch off.
-Be sure to "lock" the lever in the closed position (if you have the rocker hand pump, and not the "up & down" plunger type) when finished or traveling.
+Be sure to "lock" the lever in the closed position when finished or traveling.
+The Hawk, Grandby & Keystone models have a pressurized water system and an on-demand water pump.
+One you have water in the fresh water tank, turn the water pump switch to the "on" position (located on the small "water / battery monitor") on the front of the kitchen cabinets.
+This will start to pressurize the water system.
+Open the hot and cold faucets slightly at the sink and also on the outside shower controls to allow air to bleed from the water lines.
+The pressurized system with the on-demand water pump can be left on all the time provided there is water in the fresh water tank.
+The on-demand water pump will automatically shut off once it reaches a certain pressure.
+When traveling or when finished using the camper it is always best to shut off the water pump.